Kevin-Larkin/Bellabeat-Case-Study/README.md

 I imported the three datasets into R and named them easy to remember names, activity, sleep, and weight.
 I cleaned all the datasets and renamed columns as needed to keep them as uniform as possible.

 Some metrics and relationships found:
-(R code and presentation can be found here on GitHub
 * Total steps
 * Total distance
 * Relationship between intensity level and distance traveled